 Physiotherapy - BSc (Hons) - Video

-Training you for success as a modern healthcare practitioner - Physiotherapy works.Take a look
+Training you for success as a modern, proficient, up-to-date and research-informed physiotherapist.Take a look

 In this section

-Training you for success as a modern healthcare practitioner - Physiotherapy works.
+Training you for success as a modern, proficient, up-to-date and research-informed physiotherapist.

+Are you aware that physios work in all areas of health (e.g. elderly care, community care, intensive care, respiratory care, stroke care, mental healthcare, etc.) not just in musculoskeletal/sports injuries?
 Are you willing to put patients first in everything you do, and treat all with respect, dignity & compassion?
-Are you aware that physios work in all areas of health (e.g. elderly care, intensive care, respiratory care, stroke care, mental health & orthopaedics) not just in musculoskeletal/sports injuries?
 Do you realise that, for the safety of their patients, all physio students are required to be vaccinated and to pass both a medical and an enhanced criminal record check?
-Do you appreciate that physio students are expected to act in the role of patients for their classmates during practical classes, and that this sometimes means being undressed to your underwear?
+Do you appreciate that physio students are expected to act in the role of patients for their classmates during practical classes, and that this can mean you undressing to your underwear?
 Are you prepared to put in a lot of work (20+ in-class hrs/wk in Year 1, plus plenty of home study)?
 If so, this may be the course for you.

-We will train you to cope with virtually all situations that physios meet professionally.
-We will also focus on your academic development, aiming to leave you able to: identify problems that need solving, seek out related information and critically appraise its value, come up with recommendations for tackling the initial problem, and produce a report/presentation with which to transmit your recommendations to an audience.
+We will train you to cope with virtually all situations that physiotherapists meet professionally.
+We will also focus on your academic development, aiming to leave you able to: identify problems that need solving, seek out related information and critically appraise its value, come up with solutions for the initial problem, and produce a report/presentation with which to transmit your recommendations to an audience.

 The University regularly 'refreshes' courses to make sure they are as up-to-date as possible.
 The University call this process 'academic revalidation'.
 This course will be 'refreshed' during the 2017/18 academic year, with changes put in place for students entering in Sept 2018.
 For the most up-to-date course/module information, E: email@example.com